It Takes More Than a Pretty Face to Fall in Love

 It Takes More Than a Pretty Face to Fall in Love (顔だけじゃ好きになりません, Kao Dake ja Suki ni Narimasen) is a Japanese manga series written and illustrated by Karin Anzai.
 It was serialized in Hakusensha's shōjo manga magazine Hana to Yume from July 2020 to September 2025.
 A live-action film adaptation premiered in Japanese theaters in March 2025.

+Synopsis

+Kanato is a social media influencer with underwhelming grades in high school.
+When Sana, a junior who is a fan of Kanato, finds out that he attends her school and is on the verge of getting expelled due to his bad grades, she decides to take control of his social media, so he can focus on his grades.